canonical/k8s-snap/docs/src/howto/networking/ingress.md

 ```

 You should see three options:

-- default-tls-secret: Name of the TLS (Transport Layer Security) Secret in the kube-system namespace
+- `default-tls-secret`: Name of the TLS (Transport Layer Security) Secret in the kube-system namespace
   that will be used as the default Ingress certificate
-- enable-proxy-protocol: If set, proxy protocol will be enabled for the Ingress
+- `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress

 ### TLS Secret

-You can create a tls secret by following the official kubernetes docs: [kubectl-create-secret-tls/](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
+You can create a TLS secret by following the official [Kubernetes documentation][kubectl-create-secret-tls/].
-Note: remember to use `sudo k8s kubectl` (See: [kubectl-guide](#TODO)).
+Note: remember to use `sudo k8s kubectl` (See the [kubectl-guide]).

 Tell Ingress to use your new Ingress certificate:
 ```bash